karmaniverous/stan/.stan/system/stan.system.md

 - Always emit plain unified diffs with @@ hunks.
 - Do not wrap the patch beyond the fence required by the +1 rule.
 - Coverage must include every created/updated/deleted file referenced above.

+Optional Full Listings

+- If the user explicitly asks for full listings, include the “Full Listing” block(s) for the requested file(s) using fences computed by the same algorithm.